abdelrauof97/my-new-website/index.md

   <div class="container">
     <header>
       <h1>Everything a Realtor Needs to Compete &amp; Win</h1>
-      <p>When you join <strong>Realty WebMaster</strong>, you’re not just getting a tool — you’re unlocking a complete system built for realtors only.</p>
+      <p>When you join <strong>RTH</strong>, you’re not just getting a tool — you’re unlocking a complete system built for realtors only.</p>
     </header>

     <article id="mls-access" class="rwm-block">